-A military Ethernet Switch (or network switch) is a specialized networking device designed to provide reliable and secure network connectivity in harsh military environments.
+A military Ethernet Switch (or MIL-SPEC network switch) is a specialized networking device designed to provide reliable and secure network connectivity in harsh military environments.
 Military ethernet switches connect multiple devices together on a Local Area Network (LAN), allowing them to communicate with each other, and are typically designed with unique features to meet the requirements of harsh-environment military applications.

-Application of Mil-Spec Ethernet Switches
+Application of Mil-Spec Ethernet Switches / Network Switches

 Military Ethernet switches are used in a variety of military applications, including communication systems, command and control centers and ground, sea and air vehicles including Unmanned Aerial Vehicles (UAV / UAS).

 Mil-spec switches are typically designed to operate on low voltage DC power and may include features such as power over Ethernet (PoE) or redundant power supplies to ensure continuous operation.
-Military ethernet switches typically support advanced networking protocols such as Quality of Service (QoS) and multicast routing, which are critical to ensure reliable communication in mission-critical applications.
+Military ethernet switches and network switches typically support advanced networking protocols such as Quality of Service (QoS) and multicast routing, which are critical to ensure reliable communication in mission-critical applications.
 The devices are designed to perform reliably in the presence of electromagnetic interference, and typically include advanced security features to prevent unauthorized access and protect sensitive information.

 Ruggedized Ethernet Switch Design Standards

-Military Ethernet switches must meet specific military standards and specifications to ensure their suitability for use in harsh military environments.
+MIL-SPEC network switches and military Ethernet switches must meet specific military standards and specifications to ensure their suitability for use in harsh military environments.
 Common military specifications that military Ethernet switches must meet include:

 MIL-STD-810: This standard covers environmental testing, including temperature, humidity, vibration, and shock.